Chart Color Schemes

 Roselands's population is slightly younger than the national pattern

-The median age in Roselands is 38 years, close to Greater Sydney's average of 37 and equivalent to Australia's median of 38.
+Roselands has a median age of 38 years, which is close to Greater Sydney's average of 37 years and equivalent to Australia's median of 38 years.
 Compared to Greater Sydney, Roselands has a higher proportion of residents aged 55-64 (11.8%) but fewer residents aged 25-34 (12.9%).
-Between the 2021 Census and now, the population aged 15-24 has grown from 12.6% to 13.5%, while the population aged 35-44 has declined from 13.5% to 12.5%.
-By 2041, Roselands is expected to see significant shifts in its age composition.
-The demographic shift will be led by the 75-84 age group, which is projected to grow by 43%, reaching 1,337 from 934 people.
-Those aged 65 and above are expected to comprise 63% of the population growth.
-Conversely, population declines are projected for the 25-34 and 0-4 age cohorts.
+According to the 2021 Census, the population aged 15-24 grew from 12.6% to 13.5%, while the population aged 35-44 declined from 13.5% to 12.5%.
+By 2041, Roselands is projected to experience significant shifts in its age composition.
+The number of residents aged 75-84 is expected to grow by 43%, reaching 1,337 from 934.
+The population aged 65 and above is projected to comprise 63% of the total growth.
+Conversely, population declines are projected for the age groups 0-4 and 25-34.